 Exams.
 There will be two "mid-term" exams and a comprehensive final exam.
-The "mid-term" exams are scheduled as follows: Thursday, October 25, 2012 and Monday, November 26, 2012.
-The final exam is scheduled for two hours on Wednesday, December 12, 2012 from 8am to 10am.
+The "mid-term" exams are scheduled as follows: Tuesday, October 21, 2014 and Friday, November 21, 2014.
+The final exam is scheduled for three hours on Wednesday, December 10, 2014 from 8am to 11am.
 (Notice that the final exam time is set by the school.
 I did my best to copy it right from the schedule.
-Please verify that I did it right.)
+Please verify that I did it right.
+However, I did extend the duration of the final exam to three hours.)

-On each exam I shall assign two questions closely related to the theory and exercises presented in class and two exercises that are not so closely related to what is covered in class, but are related to the homework problems.
+On each exam I will assign two questions closely related to the theory and exercises presented in class and two exercises that are not so closely related to what is covered in class, but are related to the homework problems.